spotify-helper/sptfh/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command liked       Creates a playlist of your liked songs called "Liked"
+  completion  Generate the autocompletion script for the specified shell help        Help about any command liked       Creates a playlist of your liked songs called "Liked" top-artists Get the top x artists top-tracks  Get the top x number of tracks for your user

 Flags:
   -h, --help     help for spth